 Government Takes Steps to Address RMSA 2016 Teachers’ Grievances

-Kohima, September 24, 2025: The State Government has initiated concrete measures to resolve the long-standing issues faced by the RMSA 2016 batch teachers.
-Two key meetings were held this month under the aegis of the School Education Department to address the grievances and chart a path forward.
+Kohima, September 24, 2025: The Nagaland Government has initiated a structured process to address the long-pending grievances of the RMSA 2016 batch teachers, holding two important meetings this month under the aegis of the School Education Department to examine their demands and work towards a viable resolution.

 Government Takes Steps to Address RMSA 2016 Teachers’ Grievances